mishaevtikhiev/evtikhiev.github.io/_pages/database.md

       and can be treated as the exhaustive list of characters, for which one can find the data in an automated way.
     - The list of the Chinese characters from the <a href="https://en.wikipedia.org/wiki/Hanyu_Shuiping_Kaoshi">Hanyu Shuiping Kaoshi 2.0</a>, the main international exam for Chinese language.
-This list is split into levels of the exam, contains <b>2,663</b> characters, and represents the version of the exam as it was from 2010 to 2020 and is still currently running.
+This list is split into levels of the exam, contains <b>2,663</b> characters, and represents the version of the exam as it was from 2010 to 2020.
     - The list of the Chinese characters from the <a href="https://en.wikipedia.org/wiki/Hanyu_Shuiping_Kaoshi">Hanyu Shuiping Kaoshi 3.0</a>.
-      This list is split into bands of the exam, contains <b>3,000</b> characters, and represents the version of the exam as it will be from 2021 and onwards.
+      This list is split into bands of the exam, contains <b>3,000</b> characters, and represents the version of the exam as it runs from 2021 and onwards.
 * Three lists of Chinese <b>words</b> (multi-character):
     - The list of the Chinese words by their frequency in the language, based on
       <a href="hhttps://challenges.hackingchinese.com/resources/stories/451-blcu-balanced-corpus-frequency-lists">BLCU Chinese Corpus</a>.
       This list contains all the words with at least 2,000 encounters in the corpus (a total of <b>93,279</b> words).
     - The list of the Chinese words from the <a href="https://en.wikipedia.org/wiki/Hanyu_Shuiping_Kaoshi">Hanyu Shuiping Kaoshi 2.0</a>, the main international exam for Chinese language.
-This list is split into levels of the exam, contains <b>4,287</b> words, and represents the version of the exam as it was from 2010 to 2020 and is still currently running.
+This list is split into levels of the exam, contains <b>4,287</b> words, and represents the version of the exam as it was from 2010 to 2020.
     - The list of the Chinese characters from the <a href="https://en.wikipedia.org/wiki/Hanyu_Shuiping_Kaoshi">Hanyu Shuiping Kaoshi 3.0</a>.
-      This list is split into bands of the exam, contains <b>9,446</b> words, and represents the version of the exam as it will be from 2021 and onwards.
+      This list is split into bands of the exam, contains <b>9,446</b> words, and represents the version of the exam as it runs from 2021 and onwards.

 For all the characters in the lists, the database provides various data: pronunciation, meaning, dictionary keys, and stroke count.
 For the words from the HSK levels, there are pronunciations and meanings.